Horrid Henry Tricks the Tooth Fairy

-Horrid Henry Tricks The Tooth Fairy is the third book of the Horrid Henry series.
-It was published in 1996 as Horrid Henry and the Tooth Fairy and was written by Francesca Simon and illustrated by Tony Ross.
+Horrid Henry: Tricking the Tooth Fairy, published from 2000 to 2019 as Horrid Henry Tricks The Tooth Fairy, is the third book of the Horrid Henry series.
+It was first published in 1996 as Horrid Henry and the Tooth Fairy.
+It was written by Francesca Simon and illustrated by Tony Ross.

 Plot

 Horrid Henry Tricks The Tooth Fairy

-Everyone in Horrid Henry's class had lost at least one tooth - that is except Henry himself.
-Just today, his younger brother, Perfect Peter had lost a tooth.
-So, Henry decides to eat as many sweets as he can from his sweet jar, although it is two days before "Sweet Day" when he is allowed to eat sweets.
-Henry's "hard work" comes to a waste when none of his teeth feel wobbly and worse, his mouth, gums and stomach hurt.
-Then, he gets a "brilliant" idea.
-He decides to trick the tooth fairy.
-So on that night, Henry silently creeps into Peter's room and steals the tooth Peter placed under his pillow but bumps into his mother and manages to escape.
-The next morning, Henry doesn't find a coin from the tooth fairy but Peter finds a pound coin from the fairy.
-Henry asks his mother how the tooth fairy knows whose pillow to put money and she says that she looks at the gap between the child's teeth.
+Everyone in Horrid Henry's class had lost at least one tooth - except Henry himself.
+Just today, his younger brother, Perfect Peter, has lost a tooth.
+Henry decides to eat as many sweets as he can from his sweet jar, even though it is two days before "Sweet Day", when he is allowed to eat sweets.
+Henry's attempt proves fruitless when none of his teeth feel wobbly, and worse, his mouth, gums and stomach hurt.
+Desperate, Henry decides to trick the tooth fairy.
+Henry silently creeps into Peter's room during the night and steals the tooth Peter placed under his pillow.
+Henry is nearly caught by his mother, but manages to escape.
+The next morning, Henry doesn't find a pound coin from the tooth fairy, but Peter does instead.
+Henry learns from his mother that the tooth fairy checks the gap between the child's teeth.
 Henry realizes his mistake and places a piece of black paper over his mouth.
 At night, when he sleeps, he ties his finger to a fake vampire tooth (a substitute for the real one) to make sure that when the tooth fairy comes and takes his tooth, he gets woken up.
 The next morning, Henry receives a fake 50p coin and a letter from the tooth fairy, mocking him for his trick.
 Henry's mother calls him down and scolds him for eating all the sweets and tells him to eat apples instead.
 Henry takes an apple and bites on it.
-To his horror, the bite had made him lose a tooth and he had swallowed it!
+He eventually realises that the bite caused one of his teeth to fall out, and, to his horror, he also swallowed it.